 Do you plan to live on your own soon?
-Raise a family?
-Take up a career in Early Childhood Education or Teaching?
+Enjoy working with children?
+Plan to pursue a career in Early Childhood Education or Teaching?
 If "Yes!" is your answer to any of these questions, then this is the course for you.
 Child Development and Caregiving 12 is a practical course about relationships, families, human growth, and development.
 You will learn about the needs and wants of families and individuals, and how to manage personal and family resources like time, money, and energy.
 With guest speakers, practical activities and unusual projects, this course is great if you are interested in psychology, sociology, human development or if you are simply planning for your future.